Studio & Course Tutoring

 Tutoring at the University is designed to supplement and enhance students’ in-class instruction.
 Therefore the tutoring goals and objectives are aligned with the objectives of the University curricula.
 Students may request tutoring for any course(s) in which they are enrolled.
 Tutors will work in collaboration with students to assist them in developing their skills, making long-term improvements, and achieving their goals.

-One-to-One Weekly Tutoring
+One-Time or Weekly Tutoring

 Who are the tutors?

 Tutors include professional advising staff in the Advising Center and undergraduate and graduate students.
 Peer Tutors have completed tutor training and are qualified to tutor in their subject areas.
 The Peer Tutor staff is comprised of more than 40 students who have excelled in their disciplines and have been recommended by their faculty.

 Tutoring is offered for courses in art, media, design, dance, theater, music, and the Liberal Arts.
 Students may also seek tutoring for computer programs, such as Adobe Illustrator, Photoshop, Logic Pro, Sibelius, and more.